Wave-encoding and Shuffling Enables Rapid Time Resolved Structural Imaging: Discussion

 \section{Discussion}

 In this work, the Wave-Shuffling technique was developed for fast time-resolved structural imaging, where wave-encoding parameters were optimized using the PSF analysis to improve acceleration capability.
 Wave-Shuffling was successfully implemented on MPRAGE and 3D-FSE sequences and demonstrated to provide fast high-quality time-resolved brain imaging.
-Through the use of wave-encoding, Wave-Shuffling was able to achieve significant increase in acceleration as demonstrated by Figures \ref{fig:tfl_shfl_vs_wshfl} and \ref{fig:wshfl_vs_accel}.
-Note that there are slight contrast differences between the reconstructed image at the specific inversion times due to echo spacing differences between the acquisitions (listed in Table \ref{tbl:params}).

-\tab Figure \ref{fig:wshfl_vs_accel} demonstrates how wave-encoding with a higher $(G_{\max})$ enables better reconstruction at higher accelerations, where the encoding provided by wave parameters corresponding to the high $G_{\max}$ of 27 mT/m is seen to outperform the low $G_{\max}$ of 8 mT/m used in prior work \cite{polak2019highly}.
-This is in agreement with the PSF results in Figure \ref{fig:tpsf_analysis}, where higher $G_{\max}$ was shown to reduce the peak side-lobe level.
-Figure \ref{fig:signal_mixing} also confirms that the use of this larger $G_{\max}$ with a low number of wave cycles does not cause image ringing artifacts in Wave-Shuffling, unlike in Standard Wave MPRAGE acquisition, as Wave-Shuffling models the temporal evolution and thereby avoids the Signal Mixing issue.
+\tab A direct application of the Wave-Shuffling technique is the further reduction of scan times for knee MRI exams \cite{tamir2019}.
+A promising direction of Wave-Shuffling MPRAGE is to leverage the multiple-contrasts to study deep-brain structure like the lateral geniculate nucleus (LGN) which is more visible at the earlier TIs \cite{datta2021}.
+This is motivated by the quality of the reconstruction performance demonstrated by Figure \ref{fig:tfl_showcase} with just $81$ seconds of acquisition.
+In particular, the SNR is expected to significantly improve at scan times comparable to MP2RAGE \cite{marques2010, mussard2020}.
+Note that Wave-Shuffling MPRAGE as discussed in this work resolves 256 echo-images over the 2 echo-images recovered by MP2RAGE.

+\tab With respect to Figure \ref{fig:subspace}, for MPRAGE, note that the SVD-derived subspace has difficulty representing low $T_1$ values at lower ranks.
+For 3D-FSE, a similar pattern is seen for low $T_2$ values.
+While additional basis vectors results in lower projection NRMSE, the added unknowns ill-conditions the reconstructions described by Equations \eqref{eq:shflrecon} and \eqref{eq:wshflrecon}.

-\tab For MPRAGE Wave-Shuffling, the lower bound on the number of wave cycles was set empirically to five to maintain a TI of 1100 ms. A four cycle acquisition corresponds to a TI of 1130 ms and a three cycle acquisition corresponds to a TI of 1170 ms. Lower wave cycle numbers can achieve higher $G_{\max}$ but may result differential phase modulation within a voxel resulting in intra-voxel de-phasing \cite{bilgic2015wave}, and at three cycles, the MPRAGE Wave-Shuffling reconstruction suffers from significant artifacts.
+\tab For MPRAGE Wave-Shuffling, the lower bound on the number of wave cycles was set empirically to five to maintain a TI of 1100 ms. A four cycle acquisition corresponds to a TI of 1130 ms and a three cycle acquisition corresponds to a TI of 1170 ms. Lower wave cycle numbers can achieve higher $G_{\max}$ but may result in differential phase modulation within a voxel resulting in intra-voxel de-phasing \cite{bilgic2015wave}, and at three cycles, the MPRAGE Wave-Shuffling reconstruction suffers from significant artifacts.
+With these constraints in mind, the PSF results in Figure \ref{fig:tpsf_analysis} are seen to be a good qualitative indicator of Wave-Shuffling reconstruction performance.
 Similarly, for 3D-FSE, one cycle wave-encoding results in the non-trivial artifacts.